 A great example of this product type is the Blagdon Pond Safe range.
-These items are usually used near the pool side, allowing you to connect all of your electrical appliances, including items such as pond pumps, UV’s, pond lights or garden Lights, fish feeders, heaters, skimmers, air pumps and blanket weed removers.
+These items are usually used near the pool side, allowing you to connect all of your electrical appliances, including items such as pond pumps, UV’s, pond lights or garden Lights, fish feeders, pond heaters, skimmers, air pumps and blanket weed removers.
 These boxes come with switches and are fused separately.
 Every pond should need some sort of electrical equipment so be safe when connecting them, and opt for one of our trusted ones in our pond electrical accessories range.

-These help to remove debris from the water surface.
+These help to remove debris from the water's surface.
 Some go into the middle of the pond and are fed by a submersible pump.
-Others are fitted into the pond wall and connected to gravity filter system or a separate pump to be output as waste or fed directly back into the pond.
+Others are fitted into the pond wall and connected to a gravity filter system or a separate pump to be output as waste, or fed directly back into the pond.
 Some have an extra wide mouth.
 The pump inside the pond skimmer draws water in to it, and the weir on the outside creates surface tension to keep waste flowing smoothly into the skimmer.
 The water is then filtered through a mesh net which catches debris.

 There are basically five different types of fittings used in pond construction and they are:

-Hose fittings - used on the clear and black flexible hose sizes from 3/8” to 1 ½” mostly.
+Hose Fittings are used on the clear and black flexible hose sizes from 3/8” to 1 ½” mostly.

-Overflow Fittings - mostly used for aquariums, also sometimes on ponds.
+Overflow Fittings are mostly used for aquariums, also on ponds at times.
 Size 21.5mm solvent weld.

-Pushfit Waste Fittings are available in three sizes 32mm / 40mm / & 50mm they are sealed with a rubber seal inside the fitting they are not glueable.
-They are also known as 1 ¼” / 1 ½” & 2”
+Pushfit Waste Fittings are available in three sizes, 32mm / 40mm / and 50mm.
+They are sealed with a rubber seal inside the fitting; they are not glueable.
+They are also known as 1 ¼” / 1 ½” and 2”.

-Imperial Pressure Fittings are also solvent weld and are the very best fitting to buy, they have a thicker wall and harder wearing.
-They come in sizes up to 8” but mostly used from 1”upto 4”.
-They will not fit any of the fittings listed above; in other words, you can’t mix and match the various types of fittings available, if you start with pressure, you need to continue with pressure, if you start with solvent weld, you need to use all solvent welds.
+Imperial Pressure Fittings are also solvent weld and are the very best fitting to buy.
+They have a thicker wall and harder wearing.
+They come in sizes up to 8” but are mostly used from 1” up to 4”.
+They will not fit any of the fittings listed above; in other words, you can’t mix and match the various types of fittings available.
+If you start with pressure, you need to continue with pressure; if you start with solvent weld, you need to use all solvent welds.

-Air Pumps come in many different sizes and can be used for creating large amount of air for your pond, fish or the filter.
-For the smaller pond there is the Pond Air Pump range and for the bigger ponds there are the Koi Flow Air Pump and the Hi Blow Air Pump ranges.
+Air pumps come in many different sizes and can be used for creating large amounts of air for your pond, fish or the filter.
+For the smaller pond, there is the Pond Air Pump range and for the bigger ponds, there are the Koi Flow Air Pump and the Hi Blow Air Pump ranges.